 List of antonyms from "take comers" to antonyms from "take five"

-Discover our 624 antonyms available for the terms "take-down, take delight, take exception, take five, take down a peg" and many more.
+Discover our 624 antonyms available for the terms "take easy, take effect, take down a peg, take cover" and many more.
 Click on one of the words below and go directly to the antonyms associated with it.

 - Take comers (8 antonyms)